woman in striped chair

 Striped Quilt | Striped Lumbar Cover | Navy Throw Blanket

 Our king size guest bed headboard is 87.25” wide.
-When hanging art above beds, your art should be about 75% the width of your headboard.
+When hanging art above beds, your art should be 2/3 to 3/4 the width of your headboard.
 This helps create visual balance in the space.
 Art that is too small or too large won’t look right.
+I like to go for closer to 3/4 (or 75%) for maximum impact.
 Using my headboard as an example, I was looking for art that would be about 65” wide (give or take a few inches!).
 It’s not a perfect science, but you want to get in the ballpark.
 I will break down the math further down this post with visuals on exactly how I measured out the art.

 I decided on some white picture frames from Ikea that were 19 3/4” wide, 27 1/2” tall and were less than $20/each.
 Putting 4” of space between my frames would get me art that was 67.25” long, or 77% of my headboard width.
 This was perfect!